gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 `svd2rust` is a command-line tool that ingests SVD files and creates Rust crates that expose the peripherals in a type-safe Rust API[^bib-svd2rust-docs].
 It currently supports the Cortex-M, MSP430, RISCV and Xtensa LX6 microcontrollers[^bib-svd2rust-docs].

+### Traits

+Rust supports ad-hoc polymorphism via its concept of _traits_.
+As a really basic example, both float and integer types implement the `Add` trait because they can be added.
+The embedded-hal project leverages traits by defining traits for things such as GPIO pins (input and output), UART, I2C, SPI, ADC, e.t.c.
+These generic interfaces can be used by the application code, and underneath the vendor specific drivers implement the correct functionality for each particular microcontroller.
+This is very similar to how virtual interface classes in C++ are used to create a portable HAL.

+{{% figure src="embedded-hal-firmware-layers.png" width="500px" caption="The different layers of a Rust firmware project using the embedded-hal project.
+Image from the Embedded Rust Book - Portability[^bib-embedded-rust-book-portability]." %}}

 ### cargo

 One sorely lacking feature with C/C++ is a standardized package manager for managing your dependencies and build process.
 Luckily (like most common languages) Rust comes with the `cargo` package manager. `cargo` translates well to embedded development, you can use it to easily include 3rd party libraries (what they call _crates_) -- or create your own libraries to make your code more modular and re-usable.